 - Spooner House – Shelton, CT

 In 2019, a small team of volunteers began the restoration of a 10,000 square-foot garden at Sticks and Stones Farm in Newtown, CT.
 From that land, we produced and donated 700 pounds of food to local food pantries, senior centers, and other residents in need.
 In addition, Real Food Share partnered with the Newtown High School Greenery class.
-From their garden, we collected and donated 100 pounds of harvest that would otherwise have gone to waste in the summer heat, bringing our first year’s total to 800 pounds.
+From their garden, we collected and donated 100 pounds of harvest that would otherwise have gone to waste in the summer heat.

-In 2020, Real Food Share raised over $40,000 through grants, private donations, and the Sustainable CT Match Fund.
-We used the funds to provide infrastructure, supplies, and summer internships for college and high school students, allowing us to expand our production and donation recipients.
+In 2020, Real Food Share established itself as a 501(c)3 nonprofit, and raised over $40,000 through grants, private donations, and the Sustainable CT Match Fund.
+We used the funds to add infrastructure including a season-extending hoop house run on donated solar panels, two farm stands, irrigation, seeds, farm supplies, and summer internships for college and high school students.
+All of this allowed us to expand our production, donation recipients, and begin our young farmer training program, with two interns, one of whom went on to a job in the food system.

 Sean Fitzpatrick, Founder